sjoerdvankreel/firefly-synth-2/README.md

 * But it is a functioning clap and vst3 plugin.
 * But nearly finished on the audio engine side!
 Only microtuning still missing.
 * Builds and runs on win/lin (ubuntu 22+)/mac (both Intel and ARM).
-* Tested on reaper, renoise, fruity and bitwig.
+* Tested on reaper, renoise, fruity, bitwig, carla, ardour.
 * Stock JUCE GUI, no presets, theming still to-do.

 # Some demo material